 The floats herald the arrival of good old Santa Claus to spend his days discussing with the kiddies as to what it is they would like for Christmas.
 The parade is a free event put on by the Myer's department store - basically signalling that Christmas shopping in Melbourne has begun!

 Make sure to book your personal time to see Santa in Santaland.
 That way you won't have to stand in the long queue.

 The Myer Department Store also provides the public with an amazing window display with each year celebrating a different theme.
 The windows are open to viewing from early November through to early January the following year.

 In previous years the windows have brought to life Christmas Melbourne stories including ...

-The Christmas Melbourne windows are based on the new children’s book ‘One Christmas Eve’ by author Corinne Fenton and illustrator Marjorie Crosby-Fair all.
+That year the Christmas Melbourne windows were based on the new children’s book ‘One Christmas Eve’ by author Corinne Fenton and illustrator Marjorie Crosby-Fair all.

 Bella visits her Grandparents, who live in St Kilda, on Christmas Eve and from there the adventures begin.